oscapstone/oscapstone.github.io/labs/lab4.rst

 .. admonition:: Todo

-    Implement the buddy system for contiguous page frames allocation and your max order should larger than 5.
+    Implement the buddy system for contiguous page frames allocation and your max order should be larger than 5.

 .. note::